imdevan/imdevan.github.io/_posts/blog/2016-02-22-bash-functions.md

 category: blog
 ---

-Turns Out Bash Functions are amazing.
+## Turns Out Bash Functions are amazing.
+The following list contains a bash function followed by a short description

 {% highlight ruby %}
 function mkd() {